 Heavy rains lash Telangana, red warning issued

-Heavy rains lashed parts of Telangana on Friday even as the India Meteorological Department has issued a red warning for some districts for the next two days.
+Heavy rains lashed parts of Telangana on Friday and Saturday early hours even as the India Meteorological Department has issued a red warning for some districts for the next two days.

-Hyderabad: Heavy rains lashed parts of Telangana on Friday even as the India Meteorological Department has issued a red warning for some districts for the next two days.
+Hyderabad: Heavy rains lashed parts of Telangana on Friday and Saturday early hours even as the India Meteorological Department has issued a red warning for some districts for the next two days.

 The IMD said that heavy to very heavy with extremely heavy rain is very likely to occur at isolated places in Adilabad, Nirmal, Nizamabad, Rajanna Sirsilla, and Siddipet districts.
 These districts have been issued red warning.